-Various statistical analyses are conducted on the student performance data collected for field-test items.
-Item analyses are conducted annually for the purpose of reviewing the quality of newly field-tested items and help in the evaluation of which items might be included as operational test items on a future administration.
+Various statistical analyses are conducted on the student performance data collected for items.
+Item analyses are conducted annually for the purpose of reviewing the quality of newly field-tested items in order to help determine which items might be included as operational items in a future test administration.
 The Technical Details and Procedures section of this chapter provides details about the various item statistics that are generated as part of the item analyses.